 The Core Practices subjects (Subjects CP1, CP2 and CP3) were introduced in the Institute and Faculty of Actuaries' 2019 Curriculum.
+However, CP3 was introduced in 2017, ahead of the other subjects.

-Subject CP2 is Modelling Practice.
+Subject CP3 is Communications Practice.

 Predecessors

 The topics in the Core Practices subjects cover content previously in Subjects CA1, CA2 and CA3: